adityasengar/adityasengar.github.io/_posts/2025-07-03-diffusion.md

 If you've been anywhere near the AI space recently, you've seen the stunning images produced by models like DALL-E 3, Midjourney, and Stable Diffusion.
 The technology behind many of these state-of-the-art generators is a class of models known as **Diffusion Models**.

 At first glance, their inner workings seem almost magical.
 They start with pure random noise and meticulously sculpt it into a coherent, often beautiful, image.
 But how?
 This post offers a comprehensive guide, from the foundational theory of **score matching** to the practical implementations in **DDPMs**, and finally to the unified, high-performance framework of **EDM** (Elucidating Diffusion Models).
+While many excellent and more polished blogs on this topic exist, this post is primarily intended as a comprehensive personal reference.

 ---